An existence result in annular regions times conical shells and its application to nonlinear Poisson systems: Acknowledgements

 \section{Acknowledgements}

-G.~Infante is a member of the Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM) and of the UMI Group TAA ``Approximation Theory and Applications''.
+The authors would like to thank the Referee the careful reading of the manuscript and the constructive comments.
+G.~Infante is a member of the Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM), of the UMI Group TAA ``Approximation Theory and Applications'' and of the Research ITalian network on Approximation (RITA).
 G.~Mascali is a member of the Gruppo Nazionale per la Fisica Matematica (GNFM) of INdAM.
 G.~Infante and G.~Mascali are partially supported by the project POS-CAL.HUB.RIA.
 G. Infante was partly funded by the Research project of MUR - Prin 2022 “Nonlinear differential problems with applications to real phenomena” (Grant Number: 2022ZXZTN2).
 G. Mascali acknowledges the support from MUR, Project PRIN “Transport phonema in low dimensional structures: models, simulations and theoretical aspects” CUP E53D23005900006.
 J. Rodr\'iguez--L\'opez has been partially supported by the VIS Program of the University of Calabria, by Ministerio de Ciencia y Tecnología (Spain), AEI and Feder, grant PID2020-113275GB-I00 and by Xunta de Galicia, grant ED431C 2023/12.